rccreswell/SABS_project/Examples/Example fitting from .mmt/Readme.md

 ```
 Set up the constants n and s:
   - <strong>n</strong> is the number of parameters fitted
-  - <strong>s</strong> is the myokit model loaded for myokit.simulation
+  - <strong>s</strong> is the myokit model loaded for myokit.simulation.
+Please make sure when entering the filename that the subdirectory key is '/' not '\'

 For a better comprehension of the example, please refer to the .mmt model in the /tests/test resources/ directory.